Sunbird-AIAssistant/sakhi-api-service/README.md

       }
    ```

-4. You will need an OCI account to store the audio file for response.
+4. You will need Cloud storage account to store the audio file for response.
+(Supported - OCI, GCP, AWS)

 5. create another file **.env** which will hold the development credentials and add the following variables.
 Update the Azure OpenAI details, OCI details, Bhashini endpoint URL and API key.